igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 It is possible to avoid the need for partially reliable streams by encoding one message per QUIC stream.
-When a message expires, the sender can reset the stream, causing RST_STREAM frame to be transmitted, unless all data in the stream has already been fully acknowledged.
-Likewise, the receiver can send STOP_SENDING frame to indicate its disinterest in the message.
-The problem with this approach is that messages transmitted by the application typically belong to a message stream, and applications may need to support multiple concurrent message streams.
-Hence, a message-per-stream approach requires each message to contain an extra header portion to associate the message with a logical application stream.
+When a message expires, the sender can reset the stream, causing a RST_STREAM frame to be transmitted, unless all data in the stream has already been fully acknowledged.
+Likewise, the receiver can send a STOP_SENDING frame to indicate its disinterest in the message.
+The problem with this approach is that messages transmitted by the application are typically part of a sequence of related messages, and applications may need to support multiple concurrent sequences.
+Hence, a message-per-stream approach requires each message to contain an extra header portion to permit reassembly of these sequences at the application layer.
 In case of short messages, this approach introduces a significant overhead due to STREAM frames and message headers.
 It also places the burden on the application to reorder data arriving on multiple QUIC streams.
-Furthermore, splitting each application stream into multiple QUIC streams renders QUIC's per-stream flow control ineffective and requires an application to build its own.
+Furthermore, splitting related data into multiple QUIC streams renders QUIC's per-stream flow control ineffective and requires an application to build its own.